eggmund/bur/README.md

 NOTE: Only tested on dwm's bar.

 As default bur only comes with a `Time` and a `Network` module, however it is intended for you to add more modules easily.
-See the `hello_world.rs` example in the `examples` folder for more info.
+See the `template.rs` file in the `examples` folder for some boilerplate code to make a new module.

 ![Example](example.png)